 A researcher reported that over 80% of L&D professionals thought collaborative learning was significant to an organization’s success.
 Companies understand the importance of collaborative learning and are figuring out the best ways to implement it.

 Various learning technologies like LMSs and employee onboarding tools allow organizations to use collaborative learning in their training programs.

-In this article, let’s explore more about collaborative learning theory and how you can use it for your training.
+In this article, let’s explore collaborative learning theory and how to use it for your training.

 What Is Collaborative Learning Theory?